grantmcdermott/grantmcdermott.github.io/research.md

 #### [Hydro power.
 Market might.](https://drive.google.com/file/d/0B6AgOxtQA9dTaWcxdHpsNE5wdjA/view?usp=sharing){:target="_blank"}

 *Hydropower is the world's foremost source of non-fossil fuel energy.
-It is also characterised by a unique set of production features that greatly simplify economic questions related to firm behaviour and output.
-Here I exploit these characteristics, together with quasi-experimental variation in market power and rich firm-level data, to identify evidence of noncompetitive behaviour in the Nordic electricity market.
-Consistent with theory, I find that increased market power leads to a dynamic pattern of resource shifting.
-Dominant firms tend to withhold production during inelastic demand periods, which would enable them to secure higher profits.
-My results suggest that even our most advanced electricity markets may be susceptible to manipulation under relatively common conditions.* ([Link to paper](https://drive.google.com/file/d/0B6AgOxtQA9dTaWcxdHpsNE5wdjA/view?usp=sharing){:target="_blank"}.
-New version available soon.)
+It is also characterised by a unique set of production features that have the potential to greatly simplify economic questions related to firm behaviour and output.
+I demonstrate this principle using a novel data set of Norwegian hydropower firms, reservoirs and electricity flows.
+Pairing these data with quasi-experimental variation in local market power---due to market reconfiguration and binding transmission constraints---my empirical setting is sufficiently detailed to derive generalizable insights about firm behaviour without the need for additional structure or model restrictions.
+I show that increased market power causes firms to withhold production during inelastic demand periods, thereby yielding higher profits and driving up consumer prices.
+A larger takeaway is that even our most advanced markets may be susceptible to price distortions and welfare losses under fairly common conditions.* (New version available soon.)<!-- ([Link to paper](https://drive.google.com/file/d/0B6AgOxtQA9dTaWcxdHpsNE5wdjA/view?usp=sharing){:target="_blank"}.)-->

 <!-- Example of show/hide toggle for abstract:
 <details>
   <summary>Abstract</summary>
    <i>Hydropower is the world's foremost source of non-fossil fuel energy.
-It is also characterised by a unique set of production features that greatly simplify economic questions related to firm behaviour and output.
-Here I exploit these characteristics, together with quasi-experimental variation in market power and rich firm-level data, to identify evidence of noncompetitive behaviour in the Nordic electricity market.
-Consistent with theory, I find that increased market power leads to a dynamic pattern of resource shifting.
-Dominant firms tend to withhold production during inelastic demand periods, which would enable them to secure higher profits.
-My results suggest that even our most advanced electricity markets may be susceptible to manipulation under relatively common conditions.</i>
+It is also characterised by a unique set of production features that have the potential to greatly simplify economic questions related to firm behaviour and output.
+I exploit these characteristics, together with plant-level data and exogenous variation in market power, to identify evidence of noncompetitive behaviour in the Nordic electricity sector.
+Consistent with economic theory, I show that increased market power causes firms to withhold production during inelastic demand periods, thereby yielding higher profits and driving up consumer prices.
+The larger takeaway is that even our most advanced markets are susceptible to price distortions and welfare losses under fairly common conditions.</i>
 </details>
 <br>
 -->